jbadger3/inspectomop/README.md

 One of the main benefits of adopting a CDM such as OMOP is that it promotes the sharing of ideas and methodology.
 Queries in **inspectomop** are simple python functions of the format:

 `def my_query(inputs, inspector, retrun_columns='all'):

     # create SQL agnostic query usually of the form

     statement = select([columns]).where(inputs == criteria)

     return inspector.execute(statement)`

-Therefore, using sqlAlchemy any user can create custom queries  that can be shared accross intitutions and database management systems.
+So using sqlAlchemy any user can create custom queries  that can be shared accross intitutions and database management systems.

 ## Who is this for?

-Short and simple: Python 3 programmers with an interest in interfacing with an EHR relational database formatted to follow the OMOP CDM standard.
+**inspectomop** is for any python 3 programmers with an interest in interfacing with an EHR relational database formatted to follow the OMOP CDM standard.

 The OHDSI group has developed and excellent library of tools written in R, but there are few, if any tools, for the python community.